 Once your cat has reached their first birthday, it’s time to think about a regular cat feeding routine.
 As they change from a playful kitten to a full-grown adult cat, it’s important to make sure they have all the right nutrients they need to stay happy and healthy.
+That is why it is important to know all there is to feeding an adult cat and knowing what cats like to eat.

 To keep in tip-top condition, your cat’s diet needs the right balance of proteins, fats and oils, minerals, vitamins and carbohydrates.
 It might sound a bit complicated, but good-quality complete feline food should provide everything your furry friend needs, and unless advised to by your vet, a well-balanced diet means your cat won’t need any other diet supplements.